lotaibe/coronadaily/README.md

 ## Method
 - The news dashboard was created with Python & Streamlit with data from NewsApi and European CDC.
 - I performed sentiment analysis on:
- - the data using a custom sentiment analyzer from Textblob.
+  - the data using a custom sentiment analyzer from the `Textblob` library.
   - the news outlets as well as some of the most positive and negative news related to Coronavirus.

  View the dashboard [**here**](https://secure-sierra-43846.herokuapp.com) and the source code [**here**](https://github.com/LotaIbe/coronadaily/blob/master/cov.py)